RagnarLothbrok-Odin/StremioGuide/docs/overview.md

 # Stremio Setup Guide

-Welcome—this guide takes you from a clean slate to a fast, reliable, and visually polished Stremio setup.
+Welcome, this guide takes you from a clean slate to a fast, reliable, and visually polished Stremio setup.
 It’s opinionated where it matters (quality, speed, organization) and flexible where it should be (addons, artwork, lists).

 :::: tip What is Stremio?
-Stremio is a modern media center for movies, shows, and more—powered by community addons.
+Stremio is a modern media center for movies, shows, and more-powered by community addons.
 You assemble your experience by installing addons for discovery, metadata, and streaming.
 ::::

 ## What You'll Build